|

 Susan Aizenberg

-Susan Aizenberg’s newest collection, A Walk with Frank O’Hara and Other Poems, is forthcoming from the University of New Mexico Press.
-She is the author as well of two full-length collections, Quiet City (BkMk 2015) and Muse (Crab Orchard 2002) and of a limited edition letterpress chapbook, First Light (Gibraltar 2020).
-Recent poems have appeared or are forthcoming in Plume, Cultural Daily, American Journal of Poetry, Blackbird, The Night Heron Barks, I70, and elsewhere.
+Susan Aizenberg’s newest collection is A Walk with Frank O’Hara and Other Poems (University of New Mexico Pres, 2024).
+She is the author as well of Quiet City (BkMk 2015) and Muse (Crab Orchard 2002), and co-editor with Erin Belieu of The Extraordinary Tide: New Poetry by American Women (Columbia University.
+Press, 2001).
+Recent poems have appeared or are forthcoming in Plume, ABQinPrint, SWIMM, Hole in the Head Review and elsewhere.
 Her awards include the VCU Levis Prize and the Nebraska Book Award for Poetry.
 Aizenberg lives and writes in Iowa City.
-Her website is: https://susanaizenberg.wordpress.com.

 Posted in Uncategorized